ender74/ender74.github.io/_posts/2016-08-09-Master-Slave-Jenkins-With-Docker-Part1.md

 ![Network Topology]({{ site.baseurl }}/images/2016-08-09-Master-Slave-Jenkins-With-Docker-Part1/network-topology.png "Network Topology")

 There are three hosts running coreos in this example.
-The advantage of using coreos is, that a lot of the needed stuffing to manage a distributed system is already included.
-On all hosts etcd is running as a distributed key-value store.
+The advantage of using coreos is, that a lot of the needed services to manage a distributed system are already included.
+On all hosts [etcd](https://coreos.com/etcd/) is running as a distributed key-value store.
 This directory allows the registration and discovery of services.
 The docker-swarm will use this facility.
 The docker-swarm agent on each machine will register this docker host in etcd.
 The docker-swarm manager on the first host will query etcd for the currently registered hosts.
-The other responsiblity of the manager is to provide the docker API over the network to access the docker-swarm.
+The other responsiblity of the manager is to provide the docker API over the network on port 3375 to access the docker-swarm.

 ### Prepare your dev machine